 The double-folding origami craft technique combines the mountain and valley fold (or vice versa).
 Double folding is usually used to give the origami paper greater flexibility.

-Craft Ideas: Easy Origami for Beginners Step By Step
+Easy Origami for Beginners Step-by-Step Craft Ideas

 Craft an intricate design with your favorite colored and patterned paper!
 Here is some easy origami for beginners’ paper models to get you going: